danielb987/EmojicodeEditor/PROJECT_GOAL.md

 program.
 The native emojicode compiler and runtime environment doesn't support a debugger at this time.
 So instead, a debugger is developed for the editor.

+***

+# What not to do
+The project is not intended to be a generic programming editor for other languages too.
+There are many good editors for other programming languages so there is no need to create yet another editor for other languages.